Spatial audio and Apple Music: What you need to know

-Apple unveiled its spatial audio feature for use with Apple Music earlier this week at WWDC, but what exactly is it?
+Apple unveiled its spatial audio feature on Apple Music earlier this week at WWDC, but what exactly is it?

 The ability to listen to audio on more than one plane, or dimension, has been around for decades and is most often used in movies and gaming.
 However, alongside FaceTime calls, this is the first time you can hear spatial audio on Apple's Music subscription service.